Lauren B. Simonds, MSW - Executive Director/Chief Executive Officer

 Lauren Simonds has a Master of Social Work degree in Organizational Administration and Planned Social Change from the University of Washington.
 She has lived in the Pacific Northwest since 1991, and has worked in the fields of HIV/AIDS, reproductive rights, and Jewish communal service.
 Most recently she was the Executive Director of Rosehedge/Multifaith Works, an HIV/AIDS housing and support service organization.
 She has also served as the Executive Director for the state’s largest political reproductive rights organization, NARAL Pro-Choice Washington, and the Seattle Section of the National Council of Jewish Women.
 Ms. Simonds has a strong background in community building, legislative advocacy, fund development, strategic communications, and leadership development and training.

-Brad Forbes - Director of Advocacy & Public Policy
+Katherine Seibel, MSW - Director of Public Policy & Advocacy

 Deanna Roy - Eastern WA Education Program Assistant

 Deanna Roy is a longtime active member of her affililiate, NAMI Yakima.
 She has served as the NAMI Yakima Board Secretary for two and a half years.
 Deanna has more than 20 years residential management experience.
 She holds a BS in Business Accounting from the University of Phoenix.

 Jenny earned a Bachelor's degree in Sociology from Whitman College in 2016.
 Since graduating, she has worked with the Children's Resilience Initiative (CRI) to promote and assess the sustainable implementation of trauma-informed care practices throughout the state of Washington.
 She has worked with youth as an educator and case manager and is passionate about developing youth leaders and advocating on their behalf.